By using this site, you agree to the Privacy Policy and Terms of Use.

 The brain structures involved in creating nightmares include the amygdala, which processes emotions, and the cortex, which handles complex thoughts.
 This combination can produce the vivid and often disturbing visual imagery experienced in nightmares, linking emotional content with past and current experiences.

 Nightmares tend to happen in the later stages of sleep, during longer REM periods.
 This timing means that the dreams can be more intense and more likely remembered upon waking.
-It’s during these times that the brain is particularly active in sorting through and trying to make sense of vast amounts of emotional data.

 Research suggests that nightmares might have a purpose, such as helping to prepare us for real-life stresses or processing traumatic events.
 By experiencing intense scenarios in dreams, we may be better equipped to handle similar situations when awake, providing a kind of emotional rehearsal.